AI

 Hanqi Li

-University of California San Diego
+University of California, San Diego

 Hanqi Li is an incoming PhD student at Department of Education, UCSD.
-She will be advised by Amy Eguchi, who takes part in the AI for K-12 initiative, jointly sponsored by AAAI and CSTA, as an advisory group member, working collaboratively with K-12 classroom teachers teaching CS who also took part in the development of the 2017 CSTA standards.
+She will be advised by Dr. Amy Eguchi, who takes part in the AI for K-12 initiative, jointly sponsored by AAAI and CSTA, as an advisory group member, working collaboratively with K-12 classroom teachers teaching CS who also took part in the development of the 2017 CSTA standards.

 Guanze Liao